-The individually tailored, interdisciplinary major in human rights studies—An individually tailored major in human rights studies consists of three core courses, two specialized electives, five general electives, and a senior thesis or project.
-No more than two courses may be double-counted towards another major or minor.
+The individually tailored, interdisciplinary major in human rights studies requires 10 courses and a senior project.
+No more than two courses may be double-counted toward another major or minor.
 Students must earn a minimum of C- in any given course to receive credit for the major.
 Declaration forms and instructions are available from the Human Rights Program director.

-- Core courses (3 credits)—Whenever possible, the core courses should be taken sequentially.
-HRST 125 is generally a prerequisite for declaring the major.
+Core courses (3 credits): Whenever possible, the core courses should be taken sequentially.
+HRST/POLS 125 is generally a prerequisite for declaring the major.

-- Electives (7 credits)—Electives must satisfy the following criteria: No more than three electives may be from the same discipline or program, and at least four electives must be at the 300 level or above.
+Electives (7 credits): Electives must satisfy the following criteria: No more than three electives may be from the same discipline or program, and at least four electives must be at the 300 level or above.
 At least one elective should focus on the United States.
 And at least three electives must be complementary, focusing on similar types of rights or regions of the world.
 Courses are selected in consultation with the program director.
 Students must take two specialized electives and five general electives.
 A full list of approved electives is available from the Human Rights Program.
-The following specialized electives are offered in 2013-2014:
+Frequently taught specialized electives include:

 HIST 256.
 Human Rights in Latin America and the Caribbean

 HRST 332.
 Understanding Civil Conflicts and its Causes and Consequences

 HRST 348.
 New Beginnings: Justice Alternatives and the Arts

 HRST 373.
 Human Rights through Performance: The Incarcerated